My History As A Writer & What's Next?

 Social media wasn’t big yet (I didn’t know anything about Facebook, though it was a year old at the time), so I created a LiveJournal.

-On my LiveJournal I would say absolutely anything and everything that came to my mind.
-Even the more profane things like how awkward it was when my Mom had “the talk” with me when I started dating Chris.
+On my LiveJournal, I would say absolutely anything and everything that came to my mind.
+Even the more profane things like how awkward it was when my Mom had “the talk” with me when I started dating Chris (my now husband).
 Nothing was off limits.
 I didn’t understand yet that content on the internet could potentially live on forever.
 I deleted this online journal after a few months.

 Then, I created a different LiveJournal.
 One that I "kept a secret."
 Sort of.
-I liked the idea of my thoughts being out in the open so I didn’t make my journal private.
+I liked the idea of my thoughts being out in the open, so I didn’t make my journal private.
 Instead I followed all of my friends journals but I didn’t tell them it was me.
-That didn’t work for long because of course they figured out it was me.
-So I deleted that blog too.
+That didn’t work for long because, of course, they figured out it was me.
+I deleted that blog too.

 Now onto my third LiveJournal blog in three years.
 This one actually still exists (I wouldn’t dare post the URL now).
 I do read it every so often to remember how far I’ve come.
 I used that blog on and off for three years.
 This time though, I didn’t follow my friends, in fact I didn't follow anyone.
 It was a literal online journal.